FORCE-$\alpha$ Numerical Fluxes within the Arbitrary High Order Semidiscrete WENO-DeC Framework: A Competitive Alternative to Upwind Fluxes: Numerical results

 \subsection{Two--dimensional tests}

-In this section, we test the FORCE--$\alpha$ numerical fluxes on multidimensional tests.
-Initially, in Section~\ref{sec:unsteady_vortex}, we consider a smooth problem to check the order of accuracy along with the computational efficiency.
-Then, in Section~\ref{sec:unsteady_vortex_longer_time}, the same test is considered over a smaller computational domain with much larger final time to assess the behavior of the numerical fluxes on a long--time evolution problem.
-In Section~\ref{sec:sod_2d}, we consider an explosion problem, which is a classical benchmark involving a discontinuous solution.
-Lastly, in Section~\ref{sec:shock_vortex}, we report the results obtained on a shock--vortex interaction problem, to verify the ability of FORCE--$\alpha$ numerical fluxes to capture complex solution features.
+In this section, we test the FORCE--$\alpha$ numerical fluxes on multidimensional benchmarks.
+Initially, in Section~\ref{sec:unsteady_vortex}, we consider a smooth problem to verify the order of accuracy and assess the computational efficiency. \RIIcolor{Then, in Section~\ref{sec:shock_vortex}, we report the results obtained for a shock--vortex interaction problem, aimed at verifying the ability of FORCE--$\alpha$ numerical fluxes to capture complex solution features.
+In Section~\ref{sec:unsteady_vortex_longer_time}, we assess the diffusion associated with long--time evolution.
+Lastly, in Sections~\ref{sec:explosion} and~\ref{sec:2DRP}, we test the robustness and shock-capturing capabilities of FORCE--$\alpha$ numerical fluxes on classical benchmarks involving explosion problems and a two--dimensional Riemann problem. }